Automotive Technicians, Auto Electricians, Techncial Support and Advisory staff and Service Managers

 Lower rates are normally paid where an employer has concerns as to the depth of skill held by the employee or a more transient or poor employment history.
 Trainees or apprentices should expect to commence on rates considerably lower than the rates shown.

-Employees should note that there are many aspects relevant to employers in structuring wages rates and principal among these is the ability to gain a return from your skills.
-Tenure of employment, your productivity, technical skills and qualification extensions such as an AVI certificate or A Tech qualifications may all contribute to earnings.
-Top end master technicians can earn up to $35 for volume brands and the extreme end in the euro sector up to $38 per hour in the larger cities.
+Employees should note that there are many aspects relevant to employers in structuring wages rates, principally among these is the ability to gain a return from your skills, the tenure of your employment, your productivity, efficiency, technical skills and qualification extensions such as an AVI certificate or brand related diagnostic qualifications may all contribute to earnings.

-It is also common for many employers to pay productivity bonuses.
-There are clearly many variants on these bonuses but often achievement of productivity bonuses can add $1 to 3 per hour.
+It is also common for many employers to pay productivity and efficiency bonuses, tool allowances and overtime.
+There are clearly many variants on these bonuses but often achievement of bonuses can add $1 to 3 per hour.

 Responsible for technical supervision of staff, technical training and sometimes content of hands-on work, the team leader may work as much as 50% on tools [occasionally 100% off tools].
 Employees will note the title and duties of this role are not consistent throughout the industry.
-Assuming however that it is a senior technical role as described above, the rates vary between $29 and $38 with an extremely high-end rate of $40 per hour which is rarely ever seen.
+Assuming however that it is a senior technical role as described above, the rates vary between $31 and $40 with an extremely high-end rate of $45 per hour which is rarely ever seen.
 The top end of this scale would be for a master technician/foreperson with combined hands-on technical and supervisory responsibilities or for technicians employed in areas that are deemed hard to fill.
-The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand-specific skills are still hard to secure.
+The top end rates are usually only paid in Auckland in very few dealerships where these top end, brand-specific skills are still hard to secure and employees are irreplaceable. .

 Automotive Service Advisers/Service Writers/Service Consultants